junwoo091400/tvc_drone/README.md

 - **drone_simulator_interface**: Interface to use the real time simulator with the drone.
 Transforms drone topics to rocket topics and vice versa.
 - **rqt_ez_publisher**: External tool used in the GUI.

+Each package contains its own readme file with more information.

 ## Getting Started